Latest comments

-This New Zealand national blue ensign flag was flown at Quinns Post, Gallipoli, in 1915.
-The flag was brought back to New Zealand by Private John Taylor, Canterbury Infantry Regiment.
+This New Zealand national Blue Ensign flag was flown at Quinn's Post, Gallipoli, in 1915.
+The flag was brought back to New Zealand by Private John Taylor, Canterbury Battalion.

 detail of flag showing names

-In the top left hand corner the flag has been signed by members of the Canterbury Infantry Regiment.
+In the top left corner the flag has been signed by members of the Canterbury Battalion.
 The names include: J. Taylor; R.A.
 Humm CQMS; T. Gardiner; D. Dobson; C. Jenkinson; W.E.
 Cookson; and J. Seary.
-Although the names are very faded, Cookson's appears to to be annotated 'killed in action' (Corporal Walter Evan Cookson was killed in France on 19 July 1916).
+The signatures are very faded, but Cookson's appears to to be annotated 'killed in action' (Corporal Walter Evan Cookson was killed in France on 19 July 1916).

 • Find out more about the people listed on this flag on the Auckland Museum's Cenotaph database